Jennifer Bing

 Palestine-Israel | Human Rights | Peace Building

-During her time at AFSC, Jennifer has created two documentary films focused on the Palestinian-American community, “Benaat Chicago: Growing up Arab and Female in Chicago” (1996) and “Collecting Stories from Exile: Chicago Palestinians Remember 1948” (1999); and helped produce the recent documentary on Palestinian child detention “Detaining Dreams” (2015).
-Jennifer has mentored over 100 interns interested in the Middle East in the Chicago office and helped community and student groups focus their efforts on Middle East advocacy.
+Jennifer Bing has worked with AFSC since 1989, organizing dozens of speaking tours, conferences, educational workshops, protests, delegations, and public events.
+She has directed and produced two documentary films about Palestinians in the Chicago area,“Benaat Chicago: Growing up Arab and Female in Chicago” (1996) and “Collecting Stories from Exile: Chicago Palestinians Remember 1948” (1999); and helped produce the recent documentary on Palestinian child detention “Detaining Dreams” (2015).
+In 2022 she co-edited the anthology Light in Gaza: Writings Born of Fire (Haymarket Books).

 Articles by Jennifer Bing